SimianLogic/ITGM220_W15/README.md

 ##4:1
 HOMEWORK 1 (Towers of Hanoi) & 2 (Matching) DUE

-Processing Examples
-Game 5: Chess (in Flash)
 Flash is Dead.
 But what is it?
 * Display tree
 * UI authoring
 * Intro to Flash Builder
 * MouseInput in Flash

-PROJECT 1 ASSIGNED
+Flash Examplse

 ##4:2
-Finish Processing Examples
-Studio time -- make sure everyone has Flash set up and can run through Flash examples.
+No more Chess!
+Homework 4 = one extra week.
+Do Chess if you're brave... or Match-3!
+In Flash OR Processing.

+* More gamestate.
+* More image rendering.
+* Basic animation.

+Let's de-construct a Processing Match-3 game and build a code map.
+Then let's re-assemble it "the flash way."

+Assign Project 1

 ##5:1
-HOMEWORK 3 (Pong) & 4 (Chess) DUE
+HOMEWORK 3 (Pong) DUE
-Flash Examples

-Game 6: Match-3 (in Flash)
-ASSIGN HOMEWORK 5
+Finish up Match-3 -> Flash port.

 ##5:2
 Studio time!
-Help with Project 1 & Homework 5.
+Help with Project 1 & Homework 4 (Match3/Chess)

 ##6:1
-PROJECT 1 DUE
+HOMEWORK 4 DUE (Match-3 in Flash/Processing or Chess in Processing) PROJECT 1 DUE

-Introduce Unity
+Introduce Unity & C#

-Game 7: ShuffleGolf
+Unity exercises.

 * C#.
-* Texture atlases.
 * Using a physics engine.
 * Concept of a 2D "camera."

-ASSIGN HOMEWORK 6.
 ASSIGN PROJECT 2: MAKE A GAME (ANY GAME, ANY TECH) Present ideas on a scale from easy->harder.
 Easy doesn't mean worse grade.
 Must have at least 3 screens.
 Must get idea approved.

 ##6:2
-Unity exercises.
+Deconstruct ShuffleGolf.
+ASSIGN HOMEWORK 5 (ShuffleGolf).

 Project 2 initial ideas due (not graded).

-Studio time -- help out with Unity setup, Project 1, Homework 5/6.
+Studio time -- help out with Unity setup, Project 1, Homework 5.
 Whiteboarding project 2 ideas.

 ##7:1
-HOMEWORK 5/6 DUE

 Game 8: Endless Runner (Unity)
+* Deconstruct the gameplay.
 * Obstacles/gameplay.
 * Character animation.

-ASSIGN HOMEWORK 7
+ASSIGN HOMEWORK 6 (Endless Runner)

 ##7:2
-Studio time -- help out with homework 7 and Project 2.
+Studio time -- help out with homework 5/6 and Project 2.
 Project 2 ideas must be approved by the end of this class.

 ##8:1
+HOMEWORK 5 DUE

 Scripting!
 What is it good for?
 Let's learn ruby.
 Text and image manipulation demos.

-ASSIGN HOMEWORK 8
+ASSIGN HOMEWORK 7 (fun Ruby exercises)

-Studio time for homework 7/8 and Project 2.
+Studio time for homework 6 (Endless Runner)/7 (Ruby exercises) and Project 2.

 ##8:2
 Javascript + photoshop scripting.
 Real world examples.

-ASSIGN HOMEWORK 9
+ASSIGN HOMEWORK 8 (PhotoShop Script)

-Studio time for homework 7/8/9 and Project 2
+Studio time for homework 6 (Endless Runner)/7 (fun Ruby Exercises)/8 (Photoshop script) and Project 2

 ##9:1
+HOMEWORK 6 DUE

-Walk through Will's Ludum Dare projects and how they're built (3 are Flash, 3 are Unity) Studio time for homework 9/10 and Project 2
+Walk through Will's Ludum Dare projects and how they're built (3 are Flash, 3 are Unity) Studio time for homework 7/8 and Project 2

 ##9:2
 Walk through Dragon Army games -- show real-life examples of architecture and pipeline (using everything we've learned in class).

-Studio time for homework 7/8/9 and Project 2
+Studio time for homework 7/8 and Project 2

 ##10:1
-Homework 7/8/9 due.
+Homework 7/8 due.

 Help with Project 2.